 You can ask for your housing benefit to start earlier but we will only backdate claims if you have a good reason for not claiming sooner.
 Working age people cannot make a backdated claim for council tax support.

-The Department of Work and Pensions (DWP) and Ealing Council require that the awards of housing and/or council tax support that we make are correct.
+The Department of Works and Pensions and Ealing Council require that the awards of housing and/or council tax support that we make is correct.
 We will check those claims where it is most likely that a change may have occurred, eg where a private pension is in payment or the customer is in receipt of earnings.

 You still have a duty to notify the council of any changes to your circumstances and to complete any additional forms sent to you.